 The Bodleian Law Library's collection is principally in English (and other Western European languages).

 For more guidance on finding books, please see the Books page in this guide.

 If you are new to this topic, the following may be useful starting points:

-Jewish law is one of those subjects for which other Oxford reading rooms may also have useful collections, principally the Leopold Muller Memorial Library (of the Oxford Centre for Hebrew and Jewish Studies) - but perhaps also the library in the Oriental Institute, the Bodleian Nizami Ganjavi Library, the Philosophy and Theology Faculties Library, and The Sackler.
+Jewish law is one of those subjects for which other Oxford reading rooms may also have useful collections, principally the Leopold Muller Memorial Library (of the Oxford Centre for Hebrew and Jewish Studies) - but perhaps also the library in the Oriental Institute, the Bodleian Nizami Ganjavi Library, the Philosophy and Theology Faculties Library, and the Bodleian Art, Archaeology and Ancient World Library.
 SOLO searches will reveal their holdings too - so please pay attention to the holding locations in the results, and plan your visits!